NVIDIA/Fuser/doc/reading/tma-modeling-in-depth.md

 ## Predication and correctness

 We all know that TMA has built-in boundary check and automatic zero filling for out-of-boundary items.
-What does this mean?
+But what does this mean?
 Does it mean that we don't need to predicate a TMA expression at all?
 Does it mean that we don't need to initialize the output buffer of TMA?
 This section discusses these questions.